Cultured Guru Logo

 How to Make Hard Apple Cider

-If this is your first time making cider at home, I highly suggest starting with this half-gallon recipe.
+If this is your first time making hard apple cider at home, I highly suggest starting with this half-gallon recipe.
 This way you can get acquainted with the process and taste test before committing to a large batch.

 I plan on making a five-gallon batch before Christmas to give to friends and family!